openstack-archive/fuel-plugin-xenserver/doc/source/test-report.rst

        required services are running” fail.
 “Some nova services have not been started..
 Please refer to OpenStack logs for more details.”
    * - 11
+     - Create mirror and update (setup) of core repos
+     - Yes
+     -
+     -
+     -
+   * - 12
      - Uninstall of plugin with deployed environment
      - Yes
      -
      -
      -
-   * - 12
+   * - 13
      - Uninstall of plugin
      - Yes
      -